 My little mate didn’t scream, didn’t cower, and didn’t run away.

-I slowly took a step towards her and she didn’t flinch or anything so I walked up to her and rested my head on her lap.
+I slowly took a step towards her and she didn’t flinch, so I walked up to her and rested my head on her lap.

-I could tell she was taken aback when I did this but she quickly recovered and started to stroke my head.
+I could tell she was taken aback when I did that but she quickly recovered and started to stroke my head.

 “This is crazy.”
 She whispered.

-I quietly barked in agreement.
-This made her smile.
+I quietly barked in agreement, which made her smile.

-My mate is so cool.
-She’s everything you could want in a mate; understanding , excepting, beautiful, strong, smart, the list goes on and on.
+She was everything I could've ever dreamed to have in a mate; understanding , accepting, beautiful, strong, smart, brave.
+The list just goes on and on.

 I sat on the bed next to her and gently turned her head to look at me.

 “So all of those fairy tales are true?”
 She asked looking into my eyes for answers.

 She sighed in relief “Good, because I’m scared of vampires.”